brainomite/home-page/_posts/2021-01-20-thinkful-vscode-extensions.md

 There's this tool [WakaTime](https://wakatime.com/), that will let you know exactly this and more!

-Please be aware they are collecting your data, and if you are concerned about privacy, y ou can check out the FAQ on privacy [here](https://wakatime.com/faq).
+Please be aware they are collecting your data, and if you are concerned about privacy, you can check out the FAQ on privacy [here](https://wakatime.com/faq).
 {:.note}

 The free account will only show you your coding for the past 2 weeks.!